UmerKhan-18/gh-cralwer/README.md

 # GitHub Stars Crawler

 This project automatically crawls public GitHub repositories using the **GitHub GraphQL API** and stores their star counts in a **PostgreSQL database**.
-It was developed as part of a **Software Engineering Take-Home Assignment**.

 ---